maheshrijal/notes/README.md

-# Maheshrjl's Notes
+# Notes

-This is the source for my [notes page](https://notes.maheshrjl.com), where I document notes, cheatsheets & things I learn for my reference.
+This is the source for my [notes page](https://notes.maheshrijal.com), where I document notes, cheatsheets & things I learn for my reference.